-Temperatures in the Las Vegas Valley will stay below 100 through the week, according to the National Weather Service.
+Temperatures about 10 to 12 degrees above normal will persist in the Las Vegas Valley for the next week, according to the latest National Weather Service forecast.

 Sunday’s weather in Las Vegas will be a carbon copy of Saturday — sunny skies, a high in the low 90s and windy conditions.